bdhave/vault4summon/readme.md

 ## Quick start

 * Get vault4summon
-  * Download it or build it if you have a Go compiler or use [Nix](useNix4Go.md) to create your Go environment.
+  * Download it or build it if you have a Go compiler.
+I use always the latest increment and try to upgrade as soon as possible to the latest version.
 * Install
   * Install [Summon][summon website] if you don't have it already installed
   * Copy `vault4summon` to `/usr/local/lib/summon/`